-A number of organizations have created seafood guides to assist consumers and buyers with their “sustainable seafood” choices.
-Seafood guides rate seafood, typically based on environmental and biological criteria of species, fisheries, or aquaculture practices.
-Some guides include health concerns regarding mercury or other contaminants.
+Seafood Guides: A number of non-profit organizations have created seafood guides that rate seafood, typically based on environmental and biological criteria for species, fisheries, or aquaculture practices.
 The ratings found in these guides generally reflect an organization’s policy stance regarding these issues, and as a result, the guides sometimes contradict each other.
-They also vary in their structure and how they categorize seafood.
-For example, one guide might rate yellowfin tuna as a whole while another might break it down by country of origin and fishing method.